kolikrish/Quant-AI/README.md

 ---

 ## Purpose
-Quant was created to address the challenges users face when trying to manually review and optimize their social media performance.
-With Quant, users gain a comprehensive understanding of their social media metrics and receive suggestions to enhance their online visibility.
+Quant was created to address the challenges users face when trying to manually review and optimize their social media performance with Quant, users gain a comprehensive understanding of their social media metrics and receive suggestions to enhance their online visibility.

 ---